Whole House Repiping Cost

 Single-story homes cost less to repipe because plumbing lines are easier to access through walls and crawlspaces.
 On average, these projects range from $4,000 to $8,000, depending on the total number of fixtures.

-Two-story homes often require additional pipe runs through floors and ceilings, increasing both labor time and materials.
-Costs for these projects typically range from $7,000 to $15,000, depending on the number of bathrooms and the home’s age.
+Two-story homes require additional pipe runs through floors and ceilings, increasing both labor time and materials.
+Costs for these projects typically range from $7,000 to $15,000 depending on the number of bathrooms and the home’s age.

 Homes with slab foundations present higher costs because pipes are buried beneath concrete, requiring more invasive work or rerouting lines overhead.
 This can raise total costs by 20–30%.